- Remove Mobile Phone filter Mobile Phone

 In this study, researchers assessed the feasibility of using commercial off-the-shelf mobile technology, including phones and fitness trackers, to collect and report patient-generated health data and patient-reported outcomes from diverse, disadvantaged patients in an urban safety net health care system.

 The research team developed a smartphone application that notifies primary care providers when patients receive care in the hospital or emergency department, allowing for rapid followup care.

 This study will design a user-centered smartphone application linked to a smart pill box with the goal of improving medication adherence for people living with HIV.

 This project developed and tested a smartphone application of an alcohol intervention for college freshmen and found that it worked as well as a traditional in-person approach.

-The project team will develop a set of mHealth tools capable of collecting health behavior information and evaluate whether providing clinical feedback on these behaviors reduces obesity and improves health behaviors among at-risk families.
+This research developed a set of mHealth tools capable of collecting health behavior information with the hope that providing clinical feedback on these behaviors will reduce obesity and improve health behaviors among at-risk families.